letoram/arcan/src/a12/net/README.md

 directed to a separate 'appltemp' namespace by default, letting applbase be read-only.

-If the public key a client is trusted (in keystore), it can also be used as a state store for storing/restoring the appl execution state.
-Other (planned) modes of operation for this feature is to act as a pub/sub for sources/sinks/ other directories to find eachother.
+If the public key a client uses is trusted (in keystore), it can also be used as a state store for storing/restoring the appl execution state.
+It can also be used to dynamically update the hosted appl, letting connected clients switch
+automatically:

+    arcan-net --push-appl myappl @myserver

+It is also possible to share access to arcan clients dynamically:

+    A12_IDENT=me ARCAN_CONNPATH=a12://myserver@ /usr/bin/afsrv_terminal

+Would expose a single instance of 'afsrv\_terminal' as 'me', letting someone else access it:

+    arcan-net --keep-alive @myserver /me

+The above would connect to the directory, wait for the 'me' source to be announced as available and request to source it.

+This retains end to end encryption of the data stream, and can be used to learn about public keys from this trusted third party in order to reconnect with their owners them through some other means later.

+The default form of this creates a direct sink to source outbound connection.
+In cases where that network traffic is not possible, the directory server can act as a tunnel:

+    arcan-net --tunnel

+This is permitted by default by a directory server but can be toggled off with
+--block-tunnel:

+    arcan-net --directory --block-tunnel -l 6680

 # Cache